dgroomes/aws-playground/ecs-notes.md

 # ecs-notes

 This was another failure!
-I followed both [Deploy a Container Web App on Amazon ECS](https://aws.amazon.com/getting-started/guides/deploy-webapp-ecs/module-two/) and the very similar (yet slightly different so it makes you confused between the two) [Get Started with AWS CDK](https://aws.amazon.com/getting-started/guides/setup-cdk/) and could not get it work.
+I followed both [Deploy a Container Web App on Amazon ECS](https://aws.amazon.com/getting-started/guides/deploy-webapp-ecs/module-two/) and the very similar (yet slightly different, so it makes you confused between the two) [Get Started with AWS CDK](https://aws.amazon.com/getting-started/guides/setup-cdk/) and could not get it work.
 The docs made me think I have to use CloudFormation, and in turn the CDK CLI, but really I should be able to use ECS directly, like you can with any other AWS product.